-We work with kids everyday, and our team of 27 Behaviour Change Officers visit schools all over London with their trusty Bromptons.
+We work with kids every day, and our team of 27 Behaviour Change Officers visits schools all over London with their trusty Bromptons.
 Using a mix of public transport and cycling is made easy if you’ve got a folding bike!

 Then pupils get passionate in their debates on climate change, about the steps they can take to limit their exposure to air pollution and how they and their families can contribute to cleaning up London’s air by using the car less and cycling more.
 Paired with classroom activity, our practical cycling sessions help them feel confident on a bike.

-We’ve worked with over 94,000 pupils in schools across London in 2018, and our programme really gets results.
-We’ve seen a 107% increase in primary and secondary school pupils cycling at least twice a week as a result of our programme.
+We’ve worked with over 94,000 pupils in schools across London in 2018, and our program really gets results.
+We’ve seen a 107% increase in primary and secondary school pupils cycling at least twice a week as a result of our program.
 Seeing these shifts in how people move around gives you a great feeling that you’re making a difference.

 Here’s to Car Free Day and a happier, healthier city for all!